Advanced Urbanism

 Admissions

 Admissions applications are submitted either to the DUSP PhD program or the Building Technology, Design and Computation, or History, Theory and Criticism of Architecture and Art program in the Department of Architecture.
-The application deadline for Architecture PhD programs is December 31; the application deadline for the DUSP PhD program is January 3.

 Applicants must meet all admissions requirements of the respective PhD program and should indicate their interest in an advanced urbanism doctoral fellowship in their applications.
 During application review, the departmental admissions committees will identify strong applicants who fit the advanced urbanism program profile and nominate them for further consideration by a joint advanced urbanism admissions committee.
 Applicants selected by this joint committee would, in turn, be admitted as part of the regular PhD admissions process.